-Table saw is considered as the most flexible machine of all woodworking machines.
-Apparently, this particular machine is capable of ripping, crosscutting, rabbeting, dadoing, squaring, and even shaping woods.
-Having a specific machine capable of doing such detailed forms makes the process easier.
+Table saw is considered as the most flexible of all woodworking tools.
+Apparently, this particular tool is capable of ripping, crosscutting, rabbeting, dadoing, squaring, and even shaping woods.
+Having a specific tool capable of doing such detailed forms makes the process easier.
 In addition, it enhances people’s creativity in building better designs.

 How to Sharpen a Table Saw Blade